kevin-ashton/firestore-lift/README.md

 ### Limitations

+* Expects every document in every collection to have an `id` property that matches the firestore document key
-* Do not support sub-collections
+* Does not support sub-collections
-* Do not support collection-groups
+* Does not support collection-groups
-* Do not support array data types (they are stored as objects anyway)
+* Does not support array data types (they are stored as objects anyway)